Checklist for Sailfish OS

 Moreover, it has turned out that these drivers must be re-installed if you connect a different Xperia device to your PC.

 The phone must be connected to the computer in the fastboot mode before the fastboot driver can be installed to Windows.
 Press and hold the Volume Up button and connect the USB cable between your phone and your computer.
-Wait for the LED to light up blue on the phone.
-If the LED turn green check the 1st item in “Troubleshooting the USB connection and fastboot mode”.
+Wait for the indicator light to light up blue on the phone.
+If the light turns green check the 1st item in “Troubleshooting the USB connection and fastboot mode”.

 Open the Windows Device Manager by pressing both the Windows button and the X button.
 Next, click Device Manager on the pop-up menu.